derekbarber/derekbarber.ca/source/_posts/2015-03-20-growing-as-a-developer-through-podcasts.markdown

 Last but not least is the excellent Giant Robots Smashing into other Giant Robots podcast.
 This is just one of the excellent podcasts created by ThoughtBot (they have others and I would recommend those as well).
-What I love about Giant Robots is that it's a technical podcast but it ventures into a wide variety of topics, including design and business, areas that are outside my expertise.
+What I love about Giant Robots is that it's a technical podcast but it regularly ventures into a wide variety of topics, including design and business, areas that are outside my expertise.
 Many times I'm learning about new things or new ways of thinking or solving problems.
-Ben Orenstein is the host and I just really appreciate how he interacts with the guests.
+Ben Orenstein is the usually host and I just really appreciate how he interacts with the guests.

 [Visit giantrobots.fm](http://giantrobots.fm/)